pritom02bh/credit_risk_modeling_ds/README.md

 With these three models, I will calculate the total expected loss (E.L.) for the complete portfolio of loans that the bank holds.
 And the end part is about maintaining the model and deploying it for professional banking use.

-In this project, I have
+In the real world, there are some highly unlikely scenarios, like lenders facing unexpected losses or exceptional losses due to severe economic downturns.
+However, in this project, I have encountered expected losses.
 Expected Losses (EL): There is a certain credit risk associated with every borrower.